jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

 In rare cases, you may need to treat an `Object` as a `PdxInstance`, depending on the context without incurring the overhead of serializing an `Object` to PDX.
-For such cases, SBDG offers the `ObjectPdxInstanceAdapter` class.
+For such cases, [spring-boot-gemfire-name] offers the `ObjectPdxInstanceAdapter` class.